open-telemetry/opentelemetry-specification/specification/context-api.md

 Construct a new map by giving an explicit key:value list.

-#### `TagMap.Apply(mutators...)`: New map from list of mutators (see Context.NewContext)
+#### `TagMap.Apply(mutators...)`: New map from list of mutators (see `Context.NewContext`)

 Construct a new map by giving a sequence of key:value mutators.

-### TagMap MaxHops
+### `TagMap.MaxHops`

-TagMap is an immutable map of key:value assignments with metadata about how each key:value assignment (i.e., tag) should propagate.
+`TagMap` is an immutable map of key:value assignments with metadata about how each key:value assignment (i.e., tag) should propagate.
 Keys are individually assigned a "Max Hops" value which determines the number of remote processes it will propagate into.
 Values for Max Hops:

-- `0`: The tag will propagate to internal Contexts belonging to the same trace, within the local process, but will not propagate to a remote host
+- `0`: The tag will propagate to internal `Contexts` belonging to the same trace, within the local process, but will not propagate to a remote host
 - `>=1`: The tag will propagate to a depth of (up to) 1 or more remote hosts from the current node in the trace
 - `-1`: The tag will propagate indefinitely (default).